eriqande/slg_pipe/README.md

 ./script/RunAllColony.sh -o " -P \"1 0\" -s \"2 2.1 3.2 \" "  FirstColonyRun_Permed  1 7
 ```

+**When you are done running the Colony Scripts, be sure to set your computer's clock back to the correct time.**

 Finally you can make summaries of a lot of things:

 ```sh